rixo/atom-refs/README.md

 - maybe supports vue? (don't remember, not tested recently, probably somewhat partial support)

-- does NOT support typescript because typescript has all these features more or less built-in
+- does NOT support typescript (because typescript has all of this more or less built-in)

 [atom-refactor]: https://atom.io/packages/refactor
 [js-refactor]: https://atom.io/packages/js-refactor